mrjoshua28/SampleWebAPI/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-If you haven't already, come find us `wherever`.
-We want you working on things you're excited about.

 ## Testing

 We have a gang of NUnit tests.
 Please write NUnit tests for new code you create.
 Tests are automatically triggered for all commits using the `SampleWebAPITests` project.